ckan/ckan/doc/install-from-package.rst

     requests directly to CKAN.

     If you are using Amazon EC2, you will use the public DNS of your server as this argument.
-These look soemthing like
+These look something like
-    ``ec2-46-51-149-132.eu-west-1.compute.amazonaws.com``.
+    ``ec2-79-125-86-107.eu-west-1.compute.amazonaws.com``.
 If you are using a VM, this will be the hostname of the VM you have configured in your ``/etc/hosts`` file.